Lung Cancer Treatment in Hyderabad

 More than one path

-For locally advanced disease, surgery-first vs neoadjuvant chemoradiation vs immunotherapy combinations are all defensible.
+For locally advanced disease, surgery-first, neoadjuvant chemoradiation, and immunotherapy combinations are all medically defensible.
 The path is chosen with the patient.

 Clear, structured communication

-Every consult ends with a written summary of the plan, expected timeline, and the trade-offs each option carries.
+Every consult ends with a written summary of options, expected timelines, and the trade-offs each plan carries — so decisions are made calmly, not under pressure.

 Frequently Asked Questions